fbertos/atlax360-hi-exercise/README.md

    - ItemSource: Local if the CustomerName starts with 99 External in any other case

-4.- Please use Python pandas or petl libraries to extract the data.
+4. Please use Python pandas or petl libraries to extract the data.

-5.- The resulting CSV file should be in UTF-8 format and compressed with GZIP
+5. The resulting CSV file should be in UTF-8 format and compressed with GZIP

-6.- Please use ; as field terminator, CRLF as line terminator and " as quote field character
+6. Please use ; as field terminator, CRLF as line terminator and " as quote field character

+7. Each applier will need to deliver:
+  - DML sentences with any T-SQL CREATE INDEX sentence concluded
+  - A new public GIT repository for the Python solution provided